 I have written several books on the Labor Movement but as yet nothing on my time in the Civil Rights Movement.
 Maybe this year.

 I was put in charge of 50 seminarians and the actor Gary Merrill to clean up the campsites and put up the tents for the marchers to sleep in.
-Your description of the mud and the straw in your book brought back to me the conditions people endured during the March.
+Bruce Hartford's description of the mud and the straw in your book brought back to me the conditions people endured during the March.
 The crew I worked with went back to Selma every night and then were brought to the new campsite the next morning.
 As you described it was a very wet time.
 Several days after the March all the callouses on my feet came off from being constantly wet.

 When we returned from Montgomery my job was to stand guard at the entrance to the room in the church basement up the street from Browns Chapel.